An Excellent Reputation

-The brain has to halves or hemispheres and each has a frontal area behind the forehead known as the frontal lobe.
+The brain has two halves or hemispheres and each has a frontal area behind the forehead known as the frontal lobe.
 The frontal lobes are the largest of the four lobes of the brain and they are what make us uniquely human.
-The frontal lobes are responsible for "executive functions" such as memory, reasoning, information processing, concentration, organizing, planning, decision making and judgment.
+The frontal lobes are responsible for “executive functions” such as memory, reasoning, information processing, concentration, organizing, planning, decision-making and judgment.

 The frontal lobes are particularly susceptible to injury due to the acceleration and deceleration of the jello-like brain which lives inside a hard skull.
 The brain is packed with blood vessels to bring oxygen laden blood to its nerve cells.
 These blood vessels are sensitive to trauma and when the brain is propelled into the skull from head impact or extreme head movement, the blood vessels are disrupted and there can be bleeding.
 By clicking on the image below you can visualize this phenomenon:

 The preceding image is what is commonly referred to as a coup-contrecoup injury.
 “Coup” means blow in French and the animation shows how the brain moves within the hard skull when it is propelled forward from deceleration or impact from the rear.